Nuggets (film)

-Nuggets is a 2014 animated short film and YouTube video created by German animation director Andreas Hykade.
+Nuggets is a 2014 animated short film created by German animation director Andreas Hykade.
 It was uploaded on 13 October 2014 onto the Filmbilder & Friends YouTube channel.
+The film was covered by media outlets internationally and achieved virality on YouTube, receiving over 3 million views in a little over a month following its release.
+As of July 2026, Nuggets has received over 35 million views.

 Production and release

-The film was created by Andreas Hykade and funded by the Federal Film Board.
+Nuggets was created by Andreas Hykade and funded by the Federal Film Board.
 (Note: The official description of the Nuggets YouTube video refers to the Federal Film Board as "FFA Berlin".)
 Nuggets features a stylised and minimalist animation style.
 A kiwi, the short's only character, is drawn with black strokes and lines, and is staged on a pure white background, with splashes of goldish yellow being featured in the form of the titular nuggets.

 German studio Film Bilder released Nuggets onto their Filmbilder & Friends YouTube channel on 13 October 2014.
-The video is just over 5 minutes in duration.
-The video credits Hykade with the film's script, direction, and animation.
-Angela Steffen worked on the film's animation and artwork.
-Heiko Maile worked on the film's music and sound design.
+Nuggets is just over 5 minutes in duration.
+Nuggets credits Hykade with the script, direction, and animation.
+Angela Steffen worked on the animation and artwork.
+Heiko Maile worked on the music and sound design.
 Additionally, Ralf Bohde, Bianca Just, and Thomas Meyer-Hermann received post-production, production management, and production credits, respectively.